Conversion Calculator

 This measures the compression resistance, shape change and stacking capability of the carton.
 The BCT of a corrugated box is the maximum force sustained by the box during compression and is an indication of the stacking resistance of the box during storage and transport.

 This can vary depending on several factors, but mostly boils down to the strength of the box and whether it is extra heavy duty, double-walled, or single-walled.
 When packed with the appropriate void fill and cushioning protection, our extra heavy-duty boxes can support heavy freight, with the smallest supporting goods of up to 111kg and our extra-large heavy-duty cardboard boxes carrying a maximum load of 472kg.
-To view the maximum weight each box can hold, please select the 'info' icon in the product table.

 Loading...